-To reset all the settings on your iPhone, open Settings and tap General -> Reset -> Reset All Settings.
+To reset all the settings on your iPhone, open Settings and tap General -> Transfer Or Reset iPhone -> Reset -> Reset All Settings.
 You’ll have to reenter you passcode and confirm your decision by tapping Reset All Settings.

 Put Your iPhone In DFU Mode

 Our final software troubleshooting step for crashing iPhones is a DFU restore.
 This restore will erase all the code on your iPhone, then reload it line-by-line.
 After saving a back up, check out our walkthrough to learn more about DFU mode and how to restore your iPhone.